 I was eating some, fingers glistening, when I noticed the guy in the seat next to me looking envious.
 I gave him a chunk.
 “Oh my God, where did you buy this?” he asked.
 I told him I didn’t.
 I made it.
 And so can you.

 This recipe is designed for a fatty fish of between 5 and 15 pounds, something that can be butterflied or kited and then smoked whole.
-Lake trout are ideal for this because they are the right size and are very, very fatty — often up to 20 percent fat by weight.
+Lake trout are ideal for this because they are the right size and are very fatty.
 There are other fish you could use with this recipe: Bluefish, larger mackerel, big brown or rainbow trout, or small salmon such as sockeye or pinks.

 I chose spruce tips as an additional seasoning a) because they were around me in Manitoba, and b) the citrusy-piney flavor cuts the fatty lake trout really well.
 No spruce tips?
 Use a combination of rosemary and grated citrus rind and you'll get close.
 And of course if you want to go a whole different route with the flavors, feel free.